tjferry14/My-Pythonista-Projects/README.md

 A simple script using UI that says whatever you type into it.

+**Note: Using the record feature on the iOS 8 beta crashes Pythonista.
+This is not fully completed yet as well.**

 ### Capture-Media.py

 A simple script using UI that records media from your iPad.